MSc in Economics and Business Administration - Management of Innovation and Business Development

 Learn more about CEMS / Master in International Management.

-On Management of Innovation and Business Development, you can apply for a double degree with Università Bocconi in Milan, Italy.
+On MIB, you can apply for a double degree with Università Bocconi in Milan, Italy.
 As a double degree student, you get a degree from both CBS and Università Bocconi.

 For the 1st year of your programme, you will study at CBS and for the 2nd year at Università Bocconi.
 This way, you achieve a degree and a diploma from both CBS and Università Bocconi.